dvptl68/covid-scraper-website/README.md

 If you register twice with different selections and the same email you will receive multiple emails for each selection.
 If you register twice with the same sleections and same emails *you will still receive multiple emails*.

 Every email has an unsubscribe link at the bottom, so you can opt-out of every location you register to receive emails for.

+## How it works:
+This sign-up website is hosted with [InfinityFree](https://infinityfree.net/), using HTML, CSS, and JavaScript as the front-end tools, and PHP for the web server.
+An in-depth description of the enitre project can be viewed at the [main web scraper repository](https://github.com/dvptl68/covid-scraper).